 Reparations is a short film currently in pre-production with a projected 2020 release date.
-Check back here often to learn about cast/crew and more information.

 Living alone, an older feeble Jewish man named Howard agrees to be interviewed by Michonne a no-nonsense African-American woman doing research for her grad thesis on reparations.
 Howard relishes his time talking to the younger woman as she questions him about surviving in a concentration camp.
 However, he cannot grasp any similarity between reparations for descendants of slaves versus those he's received from Germany as a Holocaust survivor.
 The more they talk, the more secrets are revealed.